input-output-hk/cardano-sl/sequential-derivation/notes.md

 ```
 Derive private key from a parent private key.
 Root key is given with `XPrv 0`.
 I am not sure how exactly `Index` is defined (UPDATE: later in text this might be referred as address index - an ever increasing number).
 Its probably just a Natural number (in this case 1).

 UPDATE: later in text it is cleared out that private key derivation from root key will be used to derive other private keys which will have use cases such as: change, address, account, ...
 So every user has single root private key, and from this key we are deriving multiple private keys for each needed use case.
 In practice this will probably be a small number of use cases and thus a small number of private keys derived from root private key.
+This also tells us that `toPub . derivePrivate :: XPrv n -> Index -> XPub (n+1)` parent private key can derive any public key.

 ```
 derivePublic :: XPub n -> (Index < 0x80000000) -> XPub (n+1)
 ```
 Derive public key from a parent public key.
 Root key is given with `XPub 0`.
 I am not sure what `Index < 0x80000000` means.
 It might be constrain that public key Index is upper bounded.
-This might be the answer to how many public keys can be generated from a root public key? (it might also be some sort of shifting operation though)
+This might be the answer to how many public keys can be generated from a root public key? (it might also be some sort of shifting operation though).

 > Given an issue in the original ED25519-BIP32 implementation
 TODO: check which issue are we referring to here